 Facebook doesn't seem to be doing anything about this issue –irrespective of the fact that many users have complained.
 However, there are a few things to try if your video gets stuck during upload.

 Browsers and Facebook may have connection timeouts.
-Downloads works differently from your normal surfing (i.e. just opening web pages).
+Downloads work differently from your normal surfing (i.e. just opening web pages).
 If you have a poor internet connection, your connection might be broken after some time (timeout).
-Go to your browsers settings and find the connection timeout setting and see if you can modify it then try uploading your video again.
+Go to your browser settings and find the connection timeout setting and see if you can modify it then try uploading your video again.

 Facebook shows no error messages to users when uploading videos.
 If your video format is unsupported by Facebook, Facebook may fail silently.